 These tasks include:

-Before construction begins, Williams surveys environmental features along proposed pipeline segments.
+Before construction begins, crews survey environmental features along proposed pipeline segments.
 Utility lines and agricultural drainages are located and marked to prevent accidental damage during pipeline construction.
 Next, the pipeline’s centerline and the exterior right of way boundaries are staked.

 The pipeline right of way is cleared of vegetation.
 Temporary erosion control measures are installed prior to any earth-moving activities.

 Topsoil is removed from the work area and stockpiled separately in agricultural areas.
-Williams then uses backhoes or trenching machines to excavate a pipeline trench.
+Crews use backhoes or trenching machines to excavate a pipeline trench.
 The soil that is excavated during ditching operations is temporarily stockpiled on the non-working side of the trench.

 Individual joints of pipe are strung along the right of way adjacent to the excavated ditch and arranged so they are accessible to construction personnel.
 A mechanical pipe-bending machine bends individual joints of pipe to the desired angle at locations where there are significant changes in the natural ground contours or where the pipeline route changes direction.